Te Vaka: History

-Te Vaka is a group of musicians and dancers with origins from various Polynesian backgrounds (including Tokelau, Tuvalu, Samoa and New Zealand) that formed in 1997, under the leadership of award-winning songwriter, Opetaia Foaʻi.
+Te Vaka is a group of musicians and dancers with origins from various Polynesian backgrounds (including Tokelau, Tuvalu, Samoa and New Zealand) that formed in the 1990s, under the leadership of award-winning songwriter, Opetaia Foaʻi.
 That year, they released their eponymous debut album through ARC Music, a UK/European record company.
 The album gained immediate success and recognition, being distributed to over 80 countries.
 Their follow-up album, Ki Mua, was released through Warm Earth Records, and went #1 on world music charts and mainstream radio in the South Pacific.

 In 2002, the band released their third album, Nukukehe.
 The album gained the group a nomination in the New Zealand Music Awards and the BBC Radio 3 Awards for World Music.
 Their next albums entered the European World Music Charts, as well as winning numerous awards.

 Through their career, Te Vaka has performed extensively around the world, performing in London's Royal Festival Hall and Ronnie Scott's Jazz Club, as well as headlining music festivals throughout Europe like WOMAD.
 They have also performed at the APEC ministerial dinners and America's Cup events in Auckland, the Commonwealth Games in Melbourne, the Rugby World Cup in Paris and the Olympic Games in Beijing.
+Te Vaka toured the world extensively performing in 40 countries between 1997 and 2018.

 In 2010 and 2011, the band completed two tours in North America.
 That same year, Te Vaka released their seventh album, Havili.

-In 2015, the band was selected by Walt Disney Pictures to contribute to the soundtrack of the 2016 animated film Moana.
+In 2015, the band was selected by Walt Disney Pictures to contribute to the soundtrack of the 2016 animated film Moana, and later contributed to songs and the soundtrack for its 2024 sequel, Moana 2.